839-Studio/china_engineering_management_academician/README.md

-# china_engineering_management_academician
+# China_Engineering_Management_Academician

-Documentation and data of "The Changing Faces of China's Academicians"
+###Documentation and data of "The Changing Faces of China's Academicians"
+Link to be added.